Alexeni Airfield: Present airport

 Ialomița County Council, which is the airfield's owner since 2017, launched the auction for the airport concession in August/September 2022, three potential investors expressed their interest, but no one submitted the tender offer at the end of the legal period.
 The authorities expect the value of the investment needed at cca. €150 mil.
-The airport concession bid was announced again in December 2022, with eight potential investors who expressed their interest.
+The airport concession bid was announced again in December 2022, with eight potential investors who expressed interest.